atlassistant/chatl/README.md

 #   - Comments (only at the top level)

 # Inside an intent, you got training data.
-# Training data can refer to one or more entities, they will be used by generators
+# Training data can refer to one or more entities and/or synonyms, they will be used
-# to generate all possible permutations and training samples.
+# by generators to generate all possible permutations and training samples.

 %[my_intent]
-  some training data @[date]
-  another training data that uses an @[entity] at @[date#with_variant]
+  ~[greet] some training data @[date] another training data that uses an @[entity] at @[date#with_variant]

+~[greet]
+  hi
+  hello

 # Entities contains available samples and could refer to a synonym.